zhenry9/mammoth-timers-guide/doc/source/setup/other/ralphies-free-course.rst

 .. image:: ../../img/ralphies-free-course-signal-flow.png

 The free course on Ralphie's is a self-timed, non-homologated race course for the public.
-It is designed to not require staff at the start or finish to operate.
+It is designed to operate without staff at the start or the finish.
 A start controller box at the start controls the start interval using red and green lights.
 Timing is handled internally in the :ref:`Alge Self Timer` display board.
 All that is needed is to connect the start (with controller) and finish to the display board.

 The Start
 ---------